 FAQ’s: Residential & Commercial Pest Control Information

-- What should consumers look for when choosing a pest control company or exterminator?
+What should consumers look for when choosing a pest control company or an exterminator?

 The National Pest Management Association, of which Bell Environmental is a member, recommends that residents:

 - Use a qualified and licensed pest management company that is a member of national, state or local pest management associations